Optimizing Graphical Procedures for Multiplicity Control in a Confirmatory Clinical Trial via Deep Learning: FNN-based optimizer

-Since $-O \left(\boldsymbol{\alpha}, T \right)$ in (\ref{equ:fnn}) is not necessarily a convex function, the Karush-Kuhn-Tucker (KKT) conditions \cite{karush1939minima,kuhn1951nonlinear} are not sufficient for a point to be globally optimal.
-We turn to the augmented Lagrangian method \cite{hestenes1969multiplier,powell1969method} which seeks the solution by replacing the original constrained problem by a sequence of unconstrained subproblems \cite{nocedal2006nonlinear}.
-This algorithm is related to the quadratic penalty method \cite{courant1943variational}, but reduces the possibility of ill conditioning of the subproblems by introducing a Lagrange multiplier into the function to be minimized.
-For more details and discussions, please refer to \cite{nocedal2006nonlinear}.
+Since $-f(\bar{\boldsymbol{x}}_b; \widehat{\boldsymbol{\theta}})$ in (\ref{equ:fnn}) is not necessarily a convex function, then the Karush-Kuhn-Tucker (KKT) conditions \citep{karush1939minima,kuhn1951nonlinear} are not sufficient for a point to be globally optimal.
+Even with gradient information available, finding the global optimal solution is still challenging depending on the objective function at hand \citep{kramer2011derivative}.
+We turn to the augmented Lagrangian method \citep{hestenes1969multiplier,powell1969method}, which seeks the solution by replacing the original constrained problem by a sequence of unconstrained subproblems \citep{nocedal2006nonlinear}.
+This algorithm is related to the quadratic penalty method \citep{courant1943variational}, but reduces the possibility of ill conditioning of the subproblems by introducing a Lagrange multiplier into the function to be minimized.

-This algorithm, as well as COBYLA and ISRES discussed later on, are implemented by the R package {\it{nloptr}} \cite{nloptr}, which is the R interface to a nonlinear optimization library {\it{NLopt}} \cite{nlopt,conn1991globally,birgin2008improving}.
+This algorithm, as well as COBYLA and ISRES discussed later on, are implemented by the R package {\it{nloptr}} \citep{nloptr}, which is the R interface to a nonlinear optimization library {\it{NLopt}} \citep{nlopt,conn1991globally,birgin2008improving}.
 The fractional tolerance on the input data is $10^{-5}$, which means that the algorithm terminates when the changes of each parameter in one iteration are less than $10^{-5}$ multiplied by the absolute value of the parameter.
-The maximum number of iterations is $100,000$.
+The maximum number of iterations is $10^5$.